 It is worth noting that you can even get pizzas as small as the personal size divided in half.
 We did that on a previous visit to Blue Moon Pizza ut not this time.
 On this visit we got: The Luna (chorizo sausage, caramelized onions, jalapenos, spicy ranch, black olives, cilantro) and the new Spicy Italian.
 On a previous visit got the Thai chicken (Seasoned chicken, spicy sesame peanut sauce topped with bean sprouts, carrots, and cilantro).
 I would like to go back and try the Grandma pie, a 16″ Sicilian style pizza.

-Each pizza was unique in its own way, and ALL the ingredients were quality but my personal favorite was the Luna.
+Each pizza is unique in its own way, but my personal favorite remains the Luna.
 I’m a sucker for chorizo, so I kind of knew I was going to love that one.
 The Sante Fe is rather similar and is a good alternative if you don’t do pork.
-Mr. ARB’s favorite was the Thai Chicken, although I didn’t care for the peanut sauce on a pizza.
-We both agreed our second favorite was the Grandma.
-With its simple ingredients of tomatoes, basil and roasted garlic, it was lovely too.
+Thinking of stopping in for lunch?
+Blue Moon pizza has some great lunch specials.
+The price? $5.99 for two slices of cheese pizza and a drink.
+Plus they even offer gluten free pizzas.

-One of the new things they are doing is offering Take and Bake pizzas.
+One of the cool things they are doing at Blue Moon Pizza is offering Take and Bake pizzas.
 They’ll pre-load the pizza with all the toppings and you take it home and bake it for your party or evening in.
 The pizzas are generally good for three days in the refrigerator.
 Your uncooked pizza comes wrapped tight and complete with baking instructions, fresh condiments and a tray to bake it on.
 Cost is the same as dine-in.